Summary

 1. Make sure your business finances are in order.

-It will be easier to consult a professional appraiser like BA F|G when conducting a small business valuation if you strive to have your financial information in order.
+It will be easier to consult a professional appraiser like BA FL|GA|HI when conducting a small business valuation if you strive to have your financial information in order.
 This will be especially helpful if you seek to transfer business ownership between yourself and a potential buyer.

 As a seller, you will need to provide the following documents to ensure an effective valuation occurs:

-Documents needed for a Business Appraisal
+Documents Needed for a Business Appraisal

 - Tax filings and returns